-Board of Pilotage Commissioners - Tug Escort Rulemaking Workshop #7 (Tribes Only)
+Board of Pilotage Commissioners - Tug Escort Rulemaking Workshop #7

-May 14, 2024
+May 8, 2024

-Zoom Reminders, Meeting Logistics
+Zoom Reminders, Hybrid Meeting Logistics

-- Please use the raise hand function - Please use the comment function. - Please mute while not speaking.
-Please don't interrupt others. - Transcript of the meeting to support note-taking only. - We are going to be using zoom whiteboard feature later in the presentation.
+- Please use the raise hand function (virtual or physical). - Please use the comment function. - Please mute while not speaking.
+Please don't interrupt others. - Transcript of the meeting to support note-taking only. - Zoom Attendees: We are going to be using zoom whiteboard feature later in the presentation.
 Ecology staff are on to help troubleshoot!